Help als vrijwilliger of stage lopen

 What can you do for us?
-Work in Peru (as a final year medical student or nurse abroad internship or as a painter (we have an awful lot of woodwork),handyman,warehouse manager).
+Internships in Peru (as a final year medical student or nurse, physiotherapist or operating room assistant, your internship abroad or as a volunteer working as a painter (we have a lot of woodwork), handyman (woman), warehouse manager, kitchen, administrative etc.).

-Are you following a medical study such as medicine, physiotherapy, obstetrics, nursing or dentistry and looking for an internship abroad?
-You can gain unique experience as a student in our project.
+Are you studying medicine, physiotherapy, obstetrics, nursing or dentistry and are you looking for an internship abroad?
+As a student, you can gain unique experience in our project.

 What do we offer?